If you’ve been using email marketing for a while, you might have come across the term segmentation.

 Audience behavior is another great way to segment.
 Find out what your audience is interested in by using your email reports to see what they’re opening and clicking on.
 You can save those people to an existing list or create a new one.

 Some businesses and organizations have very distinct audiences that they communicate with.
-That’s why organizing their lists by the relationship they have with different customers helps them get the right information in front of the right people.
+That’s why organizing their lists by the relationship or customer status helps them get the right information in front of the right people.